roman/Haskell-etc/README.md

 - `cli`: Provides the CLI functionality explained in this README

-- `printer`: Provides helper functions for printing the resolved configuration map with all its entries + sources
+- `extra`: Provides helper functions for inspecting the resolved configuration as well as providing warning messages for misspelled environment variables

 ## Full Example